Ale-Cas/optitrader/README.md

 _Python CLI_: to view this app's CLI commands once it's installed, run `optifolio --help`.

-_Python application_: to serve this REST API, run `docker compose up app` and open [localhost:8000](http://localhost:8000) in your browser.
+_Rest API_: to serve this application as a REST API, run `docker compose up app` and open [localhost:8080](http://localhost:8080) in your browser.
 Within the Dev Container, this is equivalent to running `poe api`.

+_Streamlit Dashboard_: to use this application from a Streamlit dashboard, run `poe app` and open [localhost:8000](http://localhost:8000) in your browser

 ## Contributing